model-checking/kani/docs/src/kani-result-types.md

 2. `FAILURE`: This indicates that the check failed, i.e., the property doesn't hold.
 In this case, you can view the failure trace by re-running with the `--visualize` option.
-This generates a `report` directory that contains the trace information.
-Load the `report/html/index.html` file in a browser to examine the trace.
+This generates a directory that contains the trace information.
+Load the `html/index.html` file from that directory in a browser to examine the trace.

 Example: